 Filed under: Foam rolling

-- Don’t foam roll over recently injured areas.
+- Don’t foam roll over newly injured areas.

 - Gradually increase the amount of time you roll over each muscle.
-Generally, one or two minutes per muscle group is recommended if you are just starting.
+If you’re just starting, foam roll 1–2 minutes per muscle group.

 - Focus on large muscle groups such as your quads and upper back.